The GROWTH function in Excel is one of the most powerful and is very underused!

 The above example demonstrates how you may predict a value using the GROWTH function.
 However, at times, that’s not the case.
 You may want to project your data extending up to multiple values.

-Does the GROWTH function allow predicting multiple values all at once?
 It does, but with a smart move.
 Follow the example below to see how.

 The data below represents the sales of XYZ Company for the preceding 10 years.

-The company now wants to add more dimensions to its business.
 But before that, it wants to predict the revenue for the coming years if it continues to operate on the same level.

 The same can be done using the GROWTH function as follows.